luxonis/depthai-docs-website/new_system/source/pages/samples/minimal.rst

 Neural network configuration we specified earlier, in :code:`blob_file_config` field, allows DepthAI to prepare results in a correct format and remove incorrect entries (e.g. those with confidence below threshold).

-Each object in this array is a :ref:`Detection` instance, which we can easily use later in the code
+Each object in this array is a :class:`Detection` instance, which we can easily use later in the code

 Displaying the frames
 *********************